sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

 # How-I-cracked-the-first-tech-interview-of-my-life.
 [Linkedin](https://www.linkedin.com/in/sakshamsachdeva/)

 Here I am sharing my personal experience which I gathered from vaious online communites and smart fellows.
-It hepled me in cracking the first technical round of my life of a `Fortune 500 MNC` followed by a job offer.
+It helped me in cracking the first technical round of my life of a `Fortune 500 MNC` followed by a job offer.
 I am going to share the roadmap that I followed.
 Also all of this is relevant only for MNCs and startups other than The Big Five i.e. Amazon, Apple, Facebook, Microsoft and Google’s parent company Alphabet.

 I statred my preparation 6 months before the beginning of placement session of my college.
 I advise you to start as early as possible because at the end the job is what that matters.